 Assault Family Violence

 Family violence is one of the most common charges that we deal with in Texas.
-It is a very serious misdemeanor offense and can ruin a person’s life for quite some years if a person is convicted with the charge.
-Under the Texas Penal Code section 22.01 assault is described as;
+It is a very pressing misdemeanor offense and can ruin a person’s life for quite some time if it has held them accountable for the act of violence.
+Under the Texas Penal Code section 22.01 act states.

 a) A person commits an offense if the person:

-- Intentionally or knowingly threatens another with imminent bodily harm, including the person’s spouse; or
+- Intentionally or knowingly threatens another with imminent bodily harm, including the person’s spouse.

 - Intentionally or knowingly causes physical contact with another when the person knows or should reasonably believe that the other will regard the contact as offensive or provocative.